patty-rose/Business.Solution/README.md

 ## Description
 _This project was created for Epicodus bootcamp to show proficiency in web APIs._

-_This API is designed to allow for users to view, query, find a single entry, update a single entry, or delete entries for a database of local businesses._
+_This API is designed to allow for users to view, query, find a single entry, update a single entry, or delete entries for a database of local businesses.
+There are two versions, to demonstrate versioning.
+V1 does not allow for the user to filter responses when using the Get route, while V2 does.
+Responses will include pagination and a wrapper displaying page routes and important information.
+You can explore this api with Swagger._

 ## Setup/Installation Requirements